 Diabetes is a chronic condition that can affect physical and mental health.
-Variations in blood sugar levels can contribute to rapid changes in mood, and managing the condition can be stressful.
+Variations in blood sugar levels may contribute to rapid changes in mood, and managing the condition can be stressful.
 These factors may place a strain on relationships.

 To help manage this condition and keep blood sugar in a target range, people with diabetes typically need to follow a strict routine that involves medical treatments, a certain diet, and physical exercise.

 Controlling diabetes can be overwhelming and may

-All of these factors can be difficult to navigate and strain relationships.
-But learning about these effects of diabetes can help a person with the condition and the people around them build stronger, healthier relationships.
+All of these factors may be difficult to navigate and strain relationships.
+But learning about these effects of diabetes can help a person with the condition, and the people around them, build stronger, healthier relationships.

 This article will explore the effects of diabetes on mood and relationships in more detail.